idaholab/TMAP8/doc/content/verification_and_validation/ver-1e.md

 ## Test Description

 This verification problem is taken from [!cite](longhurst1992verification, ambrosek2008verification).
-In this problem a composite structure of PyC and SiC is modeled with a constant concentration boundary condition of the free surface of PyC and zero concentration boundary condition on the free surface of the SiC.
+In this problem, a composite structure of PyC and SiC is modeled with a constant concentration boundary condition of the free surface of PyC and zero concentration boundary condition on the free surface of the SiC.
 The steady state solution for the PyC is given as:

 \begin{equation}
 \label{eqn:steady_state_pyc}